Why Is My Sprinkler Shooting Water Up Instead of Spraying?

 How much does it cost to replace a broken sprinkler head?

-Depends on the head type, how many heads, and whether there is collateral damage (broken riser, stripped swing joint, sheared lateral).
+Head replacement starts at $55 in DFW, and the price moves with head type, how many heads, and whether there is collateral damage (broken riser, stripped swing joint, sheared lateral).
 Most residential geyser fixes are simple replacements in the same visit.
-Pricing is quoted on-site after diagnosis.
-See our detailed cost breakdown in the sprinkler repair cost guide.
+See the sprinkler head replacement cost guide for the full breakdown.

 Why does this keep happening to the same head?